-Whatever your tastes (and whether you choose to indulge in Guinness or not), March 17th should not pass you by without some form of celebration, and Paris has plenty on offer to ensure you have a Lá Fhéile Phádraig (Happy St. Patrick's Day).
+Whatever your tastes (and whether you choose to indulge in Guinness or not), March 17th should not pass you by without some form of celebration.
+Paris has plenty on offer to ensure you have a Lá Fhéile Phádraig (Happy St. Patrick's Day).

 Irish Pubs in the French Capital

-For many, March 17th is synonymous with Irish pub culture-- so it's not surprising that most of the St. Patrick's Day action is scheduled in Paris' impressive supply of Irish pubs.
-These watering holes make wonderful spots to celebrate St. Patrick's Day in the city of lights, and are generally frequented by expats and those attracted by the laid-back, homey atmosphere often lacking in chic Parisian counterparts.
+For many, March 17th is synonymous with Irish pub culture-- so it's not surprising that most of the St. Patrick's Day action takes place in Paris' impressive collection of Irish pubs.
+These watering holes make wonderful spots to celebrate St. Patrick's Day in the city of lights, and are generally frequented by expats, as well as anyone attracted by the laid-back, homey atmosphere often lacking in traditional Parisian bars and brasseries.

 Regular bars will also be jumping on the Paddy’s Day bandwagon, offering specials to pull the crowds, but are best avoided in favor of an Irish equivalent, where you will be guaranteed craic, sport agus spraoi (fun and games).

 St. Patrick's Day 2018 - Things to Bear in Mind:

 March 17th falls on a Saturday this year, so pubs celebrating St Paddy's are generally going to be putting on some pretty lively parties and special events like live music, in some cases throughout the weekend.